amplitude/amplitude-docs/content/collections/get-started/en/get-data-in.md

 Amplitude Analytics relies on **data** to generate charts, experiments, and other types of analyses.
 This data comes from your product, app, or website, or from a third-party product like Salesforce or Segment.

 {{partial:admonition type='note'}}
-You'll probably need to involve your developer or engineer for this step.
+You may need to involve your developer or engineer for this step.
 {{/partial:admonition}}

 This article is intended as a broad overview.
-For a more in-depth explanation of setting up a taxonomy, we **strongly recommend** checking out the [Data Taxonomy Playbook](/docs/data/data-planning-playbook).
+For a more in-depth explanation of setting up a taxonomy, check out the [Data Taxonomy Playbook](/docs/data/data-planning-playbook).

 ### Feature availability